Xiao Zhan incident: Boycott against Xiao Zhan-endorsed brands

 On March 17, 2020, many Chinese users of Archive of Our Own announced their boycott against the brands that Xiao Zhan endorses.
 These include international luxury brands Estée Lauder, Piaget, and Cartier.

-Xiao Zhan's first interview since the 227 Incident
+Xiao Zhan's first interview after the 227 Incident

 On May 6, 2020, Xiao Zhan was interviewed by Economic View regarding the 227 Incident.
-He was, at the time, also faced cyber violence from internet users for controversial remarks made on Weibo during his college years.
+He was, at the time, also faced with harassment from internet users for controversial remarks made on Weibo during his college years.
 Xiao Zhan apologized for his old posts and expressed his confusion toward the incidents starting from February 27, 2020.
 He disagreed, however, with the view that idols need to be responsible for fan's behaviors as he noted idols and fans should be equal, and idols are not superiors to fans.
 He also said he would guide fans "by being a positive role model, and that he hoped they would live their lives well and won't do anything extreme that would hurt others or themselves."

-Initiation of Criminal Case by Beijing City Chaoyang District Police Office

-On May 20, 2020, Xiao Zhan's attorney announced on Weibo that they have initiated a criminal case for "The Crime of Illegal Use of Information Network" for the violation of Xiao Zhan's rights, alongside the Beijing City Chaoyang District Police Offices.

-Weibo's closing of accounts and pages

-On July 5, 2020, Weibo closed and banned some accounts of the 227 Incident group due to the cyber attacks on state agencies, central media, and interference with the normal operation of professional enterprises.
-Weibo stated that they provide interest and social functions for the production and consumption of content for various fields including celebrities and entertainment, but limited to the promotion of cyber violence on state agencies and official media organizations for interfering with the normal operations of enterprises, and acts suspected of breaking the law will be handled in accordance with community rules.